bill-ahmed/mando_bot/README.md

 4. Done!

 ### Configuration
-The bot requires a `config.json` file in the root directory, with the following format:
+The bot requires a `config.json` file in the root directory, with the following base format:

 ```json
 {